citp/privacy-policy-historical/a/an/anc/ancestry.com.au.md

-> *The following text is extracted and transformed from the ancestry.com.au privacy policy that was archived on 2019-03-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190321161615id_/https%3A//www.ancestry.com.au/cs/privacyphilosophy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ancestry.com.au privacy policy that was archived on 2019-12-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191209034602id_/https%3A//www.ancestry.com.au/cs/privacyphilosophy) for the most accurate reproduction.*

-# Ancestry and AncestryDNA Privacy Philosophy | Ancestry.com.au
+# Ancestry and AncestryDNA® Privacy Philosophy | Ancestry.com.au

 ## Your trust is our top priority.